 - Get the title of pages in search results using the XPath //h3 (in Google search results, all titles are served inside the H3 tag).

-- Get the URL of pages in search results using another XPath expression
+Find the XPath of any element using Chrome Dev Tools 7.
+Get the URL of pages in search results using another XPath expression

 - All external URLs in Google Search results have tracking enabled and we’ll use Regular Expression to extract clean URLs.